-Less picky than other plants about soil pH, Ficus Audrey prefers a soil mix with a pH around 6.5 to 7.0.
+Less picky than other plants about soil pH, Ficus Audrey prefers a soil mix with a pH of around 6.5 to 7.0.
 It prefers the acidic side of the spectrum, but only mildly.
-This makes it easy to use a variety of composted bark products for its potting mix.
+This makes it easy to use various composted bark products for its potting mix.

 The Ultimate Ficus Audrey Plant Potting Mix Home Recipe